banditcpp/bandit/index.md

 pleasant experience.

 Bandit has been tested with GCC 4.7.3, Clang 3.2.0, and Visual Studio 2012.
 It doesn't work with Visual Studio 2010.

+We'll add more compilers to the list as we test them.
 If you want to see if bandit works for your compiler, bandit is shipped with a cmake project for generating bandit's self tests.

 If your compiler doesn't support the C++11 features required by Bandit, we suggest that you take a look at [Igloo](http://igloo-testing.org), which is